samsung-cnct/cluster-api-provider-ssh/README.md

-# Kubernetes cluster-api-provider-aws Project
+# Kubernetes cluster-api-provider-ssh Project

-This repository hosts an implementation of a provider for AWS for the [cluster-api project](https://sigs.k8s.io/cluster-api).
+This repository hosts an implementation of a provider using SSH for the [cluster-api project](https://sigs.k8s.io/cluster-api).

 ## Community, discussion, contribution, and support